BenThePoulter/Unicorn-expanded/README.md

 # Unicorn expanded | Files pending...
 A python module for use with the <a href="https://shop.pimoroni.com/products/unicorn-hat">pimoroni unicorn hat</a> to add a few extra commands.
 ## Command Documentation
+To use it simply download the file, place it in the same folder as your unicorn hat script and put <code>from unicorn expanded import *</code> at the top of the file.
 Fill the whole matrix one colour (but not show):
 <code>fill(R, G, B)</code><br>
 Fade the brightness from 0 to 0.9: